CULTURING GLOWGEMS FOR FUN AND PROFIT

 "No heat.
 I just want to leave quietly."

-the time.
 I should have suspected something when she insisted on coming back here for our fifth anniversary.
-She filed for
+She filed for divorce the

 "Zack," said Rabbit.
 "It's Highpoint.
 Community property."